Loading...

 Italy offers visa paths including Digital Nomad Visa, Elective Residence.
 France provides Passeport Talent, Long-Stay Tourist.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Italy if your priority is affordability.
 Choose Italy if safety comes first.
-For healthcare, France has the edge, while France offers stronger career opportunities.
+For healthcare, Italy has the edge, while France offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.